mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 01 Attempt 1.md

 	5. <mark style="background: #D2B3FFA6;">255.255.255.248</mark>
 	6. 255.255.255.252

 63. You are a consultant working at a client site.
 The client has supplied you with the SSID and the passphrase for the company's wireless network so that you can connect to it with your laptop.
 However, you are unable to establish a connection.
-Which of the following security measures might be preventing you from connecting your laptop to the network?
+Which of the following security measures might be preventing you from connecting your laptop to the network? ✅
 	1. Geofencing
 	2. <mark style="background: #D2B3FFA6;">MAC filtering</mark>
 	3. Using WPA3
 	4. Disabling SSID broadcasts

 64. You have just finished installing a new Category 6 cable run for the first time.
 After attaching keystone connectors to both ends of the cable, you mount the office-side connector to a wall plate and mount the datacenter connector into a patch panel.
 Then you take a patch cable and connect the patch panel port to an open port in one of the network switches.
 However, the link pulse LED on the switch port does not light as it is supposed to.
 What should you do next?
-	1. Repull the cable run using Category 6a cable.
+	1. Repull the cable run using Category 6a cable.❌
 	2. Check the cable run for wiring faults.
 	3. <mark style="background: #D2B3FFA6;">Make sure the switch port is not disabled.</mark>
 	4. Plug a computer into the wall plate.

 65. Devices on a TCP/IP network typically use the Address Resolution Protocol (ARP) to locate specific destinations on the local network by resolving IP addresses into MAC addresses (also known as hardware addresses).
-At which layer of the Open Systems Interconnection (OSI) model do these MAC addresses operate?
+At which layer of the Open Systems Interconnection (OSI) model do these MAC addresses operate? ✅
 	1. Physical
 	2. <mark style="background: #D2B3FFA6;">Data link</mark>
 	3. Network
 	4. Transport

 66. Which of the following Network layer protocols includes a field that limits the number of times a packet can be routed on a network?
-(Choose all that apply.)
+(Choose all that apply.) ❌
 	1. <mark style="background: #D2B3FFA6;">ICMP</mark>
 	2. <mark style="background: #D2B3FFA6;">IGMP</mark>
 	3. IPv4
 	4. IPv6

 67. ARP poisoning is the deliberate insertion of fraudulent information into the ARP cache stored on computers and switches.
 Which of the following types of attack can be facilitated by ARP poisoning?
-(Choose all that apply.)
+(Choose all that apply.)==1/2==
 	1. Social engineering
 	2. <mark style="background: #D2B3FFA6;">On-path</mark>
 	3. <mark style="background: #D2B3FFA6;">Evil twin</mark>
 	4. <mark style="background: #D2B3FFA6;">Session hijacking</mark>

 68. Recently, your network has been the target of numerous attack attempts.
 To gather information about the attackers, you have created a server that is designed to function as an enticing target but that does not provide access to any legitimately sensitive services or information.
-Which of the following is the term used to describe this technique?
+Which of the following is the term used to describe this technique?✅
 	1. Spoofing
 	2. DMZ
 	3. Root guard
 	4. <mark style="background: #D2B3FFA6;">Honeypot</mark>

 69. You are a consultant working on a new client's network.
 The network has been in place for decades, and you have been given a diagram supplied by the original installer.
 The diagram says that the network computers are connected to a device called a multiport bridge.
-Which of the following devices can also be described as a multiport bridge?
+Which of the following devices can also be described as a multiport bridge? ✅
 	1. Repeater
 	2. Hub
 	3. <mark style="background: #D2B3FFA6;">Switch</mark>
 	4. Router

-70. When you run a port scanner on a server, which of the following is the result?
+70. When you run a port scanner on a server, which of the following is the result? ❌
 	1. A list of the servers currently running user processes
 	2. <mark style="background: #D2B3FFA6;">A list of the computer's hardware ports that are currently in use</mark>
 	3. A list specifying the numbers of packets transmitted and received by each network adapter on the system
 	4. A list of open ports through which the system can be accessed
 	5. A list of the IP addresses used by all the devices on the local network

 71. Your company has a seven-node failover cluster hosting databases on SQL Server.
 Each server has three network interface adapters installed in it.
 Two are standard Gigabit Ethernet adapters that provide the nodes with access to each other and clients with access to the cluster.
 One is a Fibre Channel adapter that provides the cluster nodes with access to a dedicated network that also hosts a large hard disk array.
 Which of the following terms describe the networks to which the cluster nodes are connected?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. <mark style="background: #D2B3FFA6;">SAN</mark>
 	2. WAN
 	3. MAN
 	4. <mark style="background: #D2B3FFA6;">LAN</mark>

 72. A Windows user calls you at the help desk and reports that he cannot connect to any hosts on either the local or a remote network.
 This is the only report of its kind you have received today.
 You question the user about the problem and eventually learn that he has made some changes to his workstation's Internet Protocol (IP) settings.
-What should you do next?
+What should you do next? ✅
 	1. Check the switches in the datacenter to see if they have logged any error messages.
 	2. Verify that the routers on the network are functioning.
 	3. <mark style="background: #D2B3FFA6;">Run the ipconfig command on the user's workstation to view its configuration.</mark>
 	4. Check the network's Domain Name System (DNS) server to see if it is resolving IP hostnames.

 73. You are a network administrator attempting to use your workstation on the internal network to remotely control a web server called WebServ1 on a screened subnet.
 However, the remote desktop client software is unable to establish a connection to the server.
 You can see all the computers on your local network and on the screened subnet.
 You try using the `ping` utility to test the TCP/IP functionality of WebServ1, and the ping test is successful.
 You then call your colleague on the same internal network and have her try to connect to WebServ1 using the same remote access tool.
 She connects to WebServ1 successfully.
-Which of the following could be the cause of the problem you are experiencing?
+Which of the following could be the cause of the problem you are experiencing? ✅
 	1. Blocked TCP/UDP ports on the web server
 	2. Name resolution failure
 	3. <mark style="background: #D2B3FFA6;">Incorrect firewall settings on your workstation</mark>
 	4. Unresponsive service on the web server

 74. The toolkit you were given when you began work for an IT consulting company contained the tool shown in the following figure.
-What is the function of this tool?![[Pasted image 20250218075817.png]]
+What is the function of this tool? ❌![[Pasted image 20250218075817.png]]
 	1. <mark style="background: #D2B3FFA6;">When you touch the end of the tool to a copper cable, you can detect and measure the electrical current flowing through it.</mark>
 	2. When you place the tool at one end of a wire, it generates a tone that can be detected at the other end.
 	3. To connect a bulk cable to a keystone connector, you use the tool to punch each wire down into the correct receptacle on the connector.
 	4. When you connect the tool to the end of a fiber-optic cable, you can measure the length of the cable run.

 75. You are designing a new wireless network based on the IEEE 802.11n standard.
 The equipment you have selected supports both the 2.4 GHz and 5 GHz frequencies, and you are undecided about which one to use.
 Which of the following are possible reasons why the 5 GHz frequency tends to perform better than the 2.4 GHz frequency on a wireless LAN?
 (Choose all that apply.)
+1/3
 	1. <mark style="background: #D2B3FFA6;">The 5 GHz frequency has more channels than the 2.4 GHz frequency.</mark>
 	2. The 5 GHz frequency conflicts with fewer common household devices than the 2.4 GHz frequency.
 	3. The 5 GHz frequency transmits at faster speeds than the 2.4 GHz frequency.